 - System generated URLs (which are identical to your other website pages)

-If you want to find more about how to use canonical tags to avoid duplicate content within your website, go through this guide by Moz.
+If you want to find out more about how to use canonical tags to avoid duplicate content within your website, go through this guide from our blog.

 Have you ever wondered why your website is struggling with search traffic?
 Are you wondering why your website is not getting more organic traffic even if you’re creating quality content regularly?

-Unfortunately most people don’t realise this and they quit blogging altogether instead of finding the causes and reasons behind the lack of search engine traffic to their websites.
+Unfortunately, most people don’t realize this and they quit blogging altogether instead of finding the causes and reasons behind the lack of search engine traffic to their websites.

 The best way to find your site issues is to perform an in-depth site audit.
-You can use tools like SEMrush to find all the technical related issues to better optimize your meta tags SEO to improve your website’s search visibility.
+You can use tools like Semrush to find all the technical-related issues to better optimize your meta tags to improve your website’s search visibility.

-Site audit is a process of analyzing your site to find all SEO related issues (including desktop and mobile SEO issues) that may be preventing your website from getting high search rankings on Google.
+A site audit is a process of analyzing your site to find all SEO-related issues (including desktop and mobile SEO issues) that may be preventing your website from getting high search rankings on Google.

 Site audit takes a ton of time.
-By using the right SEO tools like SEMrush, you can easily perform in-depth audit of your website where you can easily find and fix your site SEO issues.
+By using the right SEO tools like Semrush, you can easily perform an in-depth audit of your website where you can easily find and fix your site’s SEO issues.

-Here’s how a site audit looks like (on SEMrush);
+Here’s what a site audit looks like (on Semrush);

 As you can see from the above screenshot, you’ll notice that it gives you a total score (out of 100) along with;

-- Errors (these are most important issues which should be fixed in priority)
+- Errors (these are the most important issues which should be fixed in priority)